FenTechSolutions/CausalDiscoveryToolbox/docs/tutorial.rst

 Hardware and algorithm settings
 -------------------------------
-The toolbox has a SETTINGS class that defines the hardware settings .
+The toolbox has a SETTINGS class that defines the hardware settings.
 Those settings are unique and their default parameters are defined in ``cdt/utils/Settings``.

-These parameters are accessible and overridable via accessing the class :
+These parameters are accessible and overridable via accessing the class:

 .. code-block:: python